Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization

-\textbf{Exemplar selection (ES).} Efforts to improve exemplar selection started soon after the discovery of in-context learning (ICL) \citep{brown2020language} via retrieval-based approaches to identify the closest labeled examples \citep{liu2021makes, rubin2021learning, xu2023k}, analyzing and optimizing the order of exemplars~\citep{lu2021fantastically, zhao2021calibrate, wu2022self}, influences and sensitivity~\citep{nguyen2023context,chen2022relation}, and learning-based approaches~\citep{zhang2022active, ye2023compositional}.
-Toolkits like \texttt{DSPy} \citep{khattab2023dspy} adopt ES as the main APO paradigm.
-Works \citep{wan2023better, wan2023universal, zhang2022automatic,kim2022self, stanic2024towards, zhang2024makes} have also extended ES to model-generated exemplars in LLMs and multimodal models.
-Lastly, by framing ES from an active learning angle, \citet{margatina2023active} provide a comprehensive understanding and comparative analyses.
-These works, however, principally analyze different ES strategies only, nor do they analyze from the angle of APO.
-Many of these works also primarily focus on and draw findings from earlier and simpler tasks that are arguably less challenging to modern SoTA LLMs.
+\textbf{Exemplar optimization (EO).} Efforts to optimize exemplars started soon after the discovery of in-context learning (ICL) \citep{brown2020language} via retrieval-based approaches to identify the closest labeled examples \citep{lu2021fantastically, zhao2021calibrate, wu2022self, zhou2023batch}, influences and sensitivity~\citep{nguyen2023context,chen2022relation}, and learning-based approaches~\citep{zhang2022active, ye2023compositional}.
+Toolkits like \texttt{DSPy} \citep{khattab2023dspy} adopt EO as the main APO paradigm.
+Works \citep{wan2023better, wan2023universal, zhang2022automatic,kim2022self, stanic2024towards, zhang2024makes} have also extended EO to model-generated exemplars in LLMs and multimodal models.
+Lastly, by framing EO from an active learning angle, \citet{margatina2023active} provide a comprehensive understanding and comparative analyses.
+These works, however, principally analyze different EO strategies only, nor do they analyze from the angle of APO.
+Many of these works also primarily focus on and draw findings from earlier and simpler tasks that are arguably less challenging to SoTA LLMs.